Installing a Hot-Tub

 The first thought that pops into mind is what type of tub to buy: a hot tub?
 A spa?

-It is true, the three share common uses.
+It is true, the two share common uses.
 They’re all used for relaxation, massages, hydrotherapy, and entertainment.
 The warm, gurgling water provides a relaxing atmosphere to its users where they can let go of all the stress and worries.

 The terms are used interchangeably quite often.
 So much so that people often mistake a spa and hot tub.